-The SSI has been designed to set out a clear set of expectations on ESG practices and supply chain transparency.
-Its purpose is to strengthen confidence in how the materials and products in the solar supply chain are manufactured and used.
-SSI aims to establish and communicate verifiable information on the ESG practices and transparency of businesses along the length of the European solar supply chain and the conformance of European solar businesses with international standards.
+The SSI has been designed to clearly set out expectations for environmental, social and governance (ESG) practices, and supply chain transparency.

+Its purpose is to strengthen confidence in how the materials and products in the solar value chain are manufactured and used.
+It aims to establish and communicate verifiable information on ESG practices and transparency of businesses along the length of the solar supply chain.